dequelabs/axe-core/doc/code-submission-guidelines.md

 }
 ```

-Note that the id added to the `violations` array is inside an array.
+Notice that the id added to the `violations` array is inside an array.
 This is because the `violations` and `passes` arrays are axe-core selectors, which follow the format:

 - a single string - the string is the CSS selector
 - multiple strings